-We believe our r-SNM System is designed to offer several needed improvements in the SNM market for patients, physicians, and payors.
+We believe our products are designed to offer several needed improvements for patients, physicians, and payors.
 However, the medical technology industry is highly competitive, subject to rapid change and significantly affected by new product introductions and other activities of industry participants.

-We consider our primary competition to be implantable SNM devices.
-InterStim II is currently the only other implantable SNM device approved for commercial sale in the United States by the FDA.
+We consider our primary competition to be implantable SNM devices offered by Medtronic.
+Medtronic's InterStim II and Interstim Micro are currently the only other implantable SNM devices approved for commercial sale in the United States by the FDA.
 We also compete with other third-line treatments, such as BOTOX injections, a product sold by Allergan plc, PTNS, as well as more invasive surgical treatment options, and drugs for the treatment of OAB and FI.
-In addition, emerging businesses may be in the early stages of developing additional SNM devices or therapies designed to treat OAB or FI.
+We also face competition from Boston Scientific for the treatment of SUI with its own competitive hydrogel.
+In addition, emerging businesses may be in the early stages of developing additional products or therapies designed to treat OAB, FI or SUI.